bwalex/docker_boss/README.md

 To run it in one-off mode, execute:

-    $ docker-boss once -c /path/to/config.yml
+    $ docker-boss once -c /path/to/config.rb

 To run in watch mode, execute:

-    $ docker-boss watch -c /path/to/config.yml
+    $ docker-boss watch -c /path/to/config.rb

 By default, DockerBoss runs in the foreground.
 If you want to run DockerBoss as a daemon, execute:

-    $ docker-boss watch -c /path/to/config.yml -D
+    $ docker-boss watch -c /path/to/config.rb -D

 Both modes support an optional log argument, which allows logging to stdout, syslog or a file:

-    $ docker-boss watch -c /path/to/config.yml -l syslog
+    $ docker-boss watch -c /path/to/config.rb -l syslog
-    $ docker-boss watch -c /path/to/config.yml -l -
+    $ docker-boss watch -c /path/to/config.rb -l -
-    $ docker-boss watch -c /path/to/config.yml -l /var/log/docker_boss.log
+    $ docker-boss watch -c /path/to/config.rb -l /var/log/docker_boss.log

 ## Configuration

-An example configuration file with some settings for each of the bundled modules is included in `example.cfg.yml`.
+An example configuration file with some settings for each of the bundled modules is included in `example.cfg.rb`.

 Each top-level key in the configuration file corresponds to the name of a module.
 All entries under that key are passed to the module for configuration of that particular module.